spacetelescope/bibcat/README.md

 - Set the three user BIBCAT_XXX_DIR environment variables specified above, in particular `BIBCAT_DATA_DIR` points to the location of your input JSON files.
 - To create a training model, run `bibcat train`.
 - To classify papers, run `bibcat classify`.
+Copy `etc/fakedata.json` to your local OPSDATA folder to test `bibcat classify`.
+Check out `etc/fakedata.json` to see the necessary contents for operational papers in JSON.
+- To evaluate the classifiers, run `bibcat evaluate`.
 It will produce some evaluation diagnostics such as a confusion matrix in the `output/` directory.